Jgfyyvzss/OGN-FlightLog_GAS/README.md

 # ASMB Flight Log — Apps Script source

-Canonical source for the flight log / accounting-export system, shared between ASMB and Club B. This repo is the single source of truth — **never edit code directly in the Apps Script browser editor**.
+Canonical source for the flight log / accounting-export system, shared between multiple clubs.
+This repo is the single source of truth — **never edit code directly in the Apps Script browser editor**.
 Edit here, push, then deploy via GitHub Actions.
-This is the whole fix for the "two clubs, two drifting copies" problem — if it stops being true, the problem comes back.

 ## Structure